AstroAstra/NASA_GISS_Temperature_Analysis/README.md

 This project demonstrates end-to-end data analysis in Python including data cleaning with pandas, linear regression with scipy, rolling averages with numpy, period comparison analysis, and four distinct visualization types including a heatmap.
-The dataset required real cleaning work — handling NASA's *** missing value markers and non-standard number formatting — before any analysis was possible.
+The dataset required real cleaning work (handling NASA's *** missing value markers and non-standard number formatting) before any analysis was possible.

 ---